aridjayarecipes/cutesrecipes.web.app/content/post/2410-recipe-of-any-night-of-the-week-black-bean-and-bacon-spaghetti.md

 1. Make ready 300 grams of spaghetti

 This spaghetti sauce is very flexible.
 You can omit the spice by leaving out the peperoncino, or you can leave out the cheese, or even both.
 The spaghetti essentials are the herbs, beans, olive oil and bacon.
-Southwestern Black Bean Noodle Bowl with Avocado &#34;Sour Cream&#34;.
+Southwestern Black Bean Noodle Bowl with Avocado "Sour Cream".

 <!--inarticleads2-->